wendydoog/Data-process/file1.md

  -----

- `Description`: This is from my Ph.D research area which needs me to convert a .pqrg protein file to a .xyzqr protein file that contains less information.
+ `Description`: This is from my Ph.D research area which needs me to convert a .pqrg protein file to a .xyzqr protein file that contains less information by eliminating unnecessary columns.

 -----